JakenHerman/solar-system/README.md

 solar-system
 ============

-I will be attempting to upload a model solarSystem every day or at least once a week either in a different language or an improvement on my last commit.
+I will be attempting to upload a model solarSystem every now and then either in a different language or an improvement on my last commit.